 OUR RATES INCLUDE

-If you or someone you know has been charged with a criminal offense, contact the attorneys of MCD Group today for a consultation.
+If you or someone you know has been charged with a criminal offense, contact the attorneys of the Maine Criminal Defense Group today for a consultation.

 one of our team members, who will discuss your case with you and set up a consultation with one of our attorneys